MLHale/CYBR8950/projects/milestone1.md

 Your final grade on the milestone is computed as follows:
 **team_grade** * **participation_factor** = **individual_grade**

-**participation_factor** is a number from .4 to 1 that is based on four measured participation factors.
+**participation_factor** is a number from .4 to 1 that is based on four measured participation factors:

 1. Contribution to the github repo
 1. Activity in the slack channel for your project
 1. Activity on Trello